 Aleesah Darlison is an award-winning Australian children’s author who writes picture books, chapter books and novels.
 Her much-loved stories promote courage, understanding, anti-bullying, self-belief, friendship, teamwork and environmental themes.
 In 2015, she won the Environment Award for Children’s Literature (Non-Fiction) for her picture book, Our Class Tiger.
 In 2012, she was shortlisted for the same award for her picture book, Warambi.

-Aleesah has written over thirty-five books including Stripes in the Forest: The Story of the Last Wild Thylacine, Awesome Animal Stories for Kids, the Netball Gems Series, the Unicorn Riders Series, the Totally Twins Series, Ash Rover: Keeper of the Phoenix, Little Good Wolf, Puggle’s Problem, Catching Clouds, Little Meerkat, Spidery Iggy, and Mama and Hug.
+Aleesah has written over forty-five books including Stripes in the Forest: The Story of the Last Wild Thylacine, Awesome Animal Stories for Kids, the Netball Gems Series, the Unicorn Riders Series, the Totally Twins Series, Ash Rover: Keeper of the Phoenix, Little Good Wolf, Puggle’s Problem, Catching Clouds, Little Meerkat, Spidery Iggy, and Mama and Hug.